RedisGrafana/grafana-redis-app/README.md

 ### What Grafana version is supported?

 Only Grafana 7.0 and later with a new plug-in platform supported.

+### What kind of panels it provides?

+- Redis CLI panel with expirience similar to `redis-cli`.

 ## Getting Started